Adikteev/crossdk-applovin-adapter/iOS/README.md

 For a full guide refer to the Applovin integration documentation for iOS available [here](https://dash.applovin.com/documentation/mediation/ios/getting-started/integration).

 ### Installation

+You can install the adapter via CocoaPods or manually.

 #### CocoaPods

 Add the following entry to your Podfile for AppLovinMediationAdikteevAdapter: